mustafagonul/c-notes/README.md

 ### Defining Function Parameter Variables

+- A function's formal parameters, or parameter variables, are variables that hold inputs from functions that call them.
+- Information such as the number of parameters of a function and the types of those parameters are reported to the compiler when functions are defined.
+The values of the argument expressions sent with the function call are copied to the corresponding parameter variables of the function.
 - There are two different style, old and new.
 - Old Style : Only the names of the function's parameter variables are written within the function parameter braces.